 The legacy floor plan apps were developed as afterthoughts to their desktop CAD software, but ArcSite was built as a mobile-first app.
 This is unlike most mobile CAD drawing apps, which are built as extensions of their desktop versions.

-Being initially developed for desktops causes gaps in functionality and clunkiness that doesn’t translate well to a great iPad experience.
+Being initially developed for desktops causes gaps in functionality and clunkiness that don’t translate well to a great iPad experience.
 ArcSite was built to be powerful, fast, and as easy as possible on the iPad, with just about zero learning time involved.

 An enhanced pen and paper experience